Palneelvaya/Pellet-Extruder/README.md

 - *Outline the first actions taken to get started.*

 ### 4.2 Iterative Development
-- *Document key development phases and their outcomes.*
+- Made a 10mm auger barrel and aluminium housing for coupling and feeding pellets.
 ### 4.3 Final Steps
 - *Summarize the last steps taken before project completion.*